- Air bags are designed to protect adults and older children but can seriously hurt a young child or infant.

 Sleeping in car seats

 Children often fall asleep in their car seats while travelling but car seats are only designed to transport your child safely in a vehicle and they should never be used in place of a crib.
-Here are some guidelines that parents and caregivers can follow.
+Here are some guidelines that parents and caregivers should follow.

 - Newborns are at risk of breathing difficulties while in car seats because they lack the strength in their necks to hold their heads up.
 Limit time in the seat for a newborn and make sure they are positioned properly and breathing comfortably when travelling.
 A semi-upright position is not healthy for newborns.